 - Negotiation skills,

 would be the outcome.
 But that was not the case.
-Much to their surprise, almost unanimously these three layers of management suggested the one skill that they were miss was… How to Deal With Other Cultures.
+Much to their surprise, almost unanimously these three layers of management suggested the one skill that they were missing was… How to Deal With Other Cultures.

 Most people were not so much against the new company structure.
 But they struggled with the different cultures they now had to deal with.
 For some reason colleagues from other companies acted strangely; replied in weird ways; didn’t work logically, where wasting time (yes, and money) by doing so.